InitoryDad/TC2-Node-Painter-Beta/README.md

 # TC2-Node-Painter-Beta

-Beta Repo for TC2 Node Painter
+Used for roadmap and bug tracking only.